danielfett/draft-dpop/main.md

 Malicious XSS code executed in the context of the browser-based client application is also in a position to create DPoP proofs with timestamp values in the future and exfiltrate them in conjunction with a token.
-These stolen artifacts can later be used together independent of the client application a to access protected resources.
+These stolen artifacts can later be used together independent of the client application to access protected resources.
 The impact of such precomputed DPoP proofs can be limited somewhat by a browser-based client generating and using a new DPoP key for each new authorization code grant.